sriyanaidu/Team_08_Final_Project/README.md

 This API provides daily postings from Montgomery County's open data website which provides the public with direct access to crime statistic databases.
 The data provided comes from "EJustice", which is a records-management system used by Montgomery County Police Department.

-Limitations of the data: information may not be verified due to investigations, classifications may be changed in the future.
+Limitations of the data: information may not be verified due to investigations, and classifications may be changed in the future.

 **Crash Reporting - Incidents Data**: [link to documentation](https://dev.socrata.com/foundry/data.montgomerycountymd.gov/bhju-22kf)

-This API provides general information about each collision and details of all traffic collisions occuring on county and local roadways in Montgomery County.
+This API provides general information about each collision and details of all traffic collisions occurring on county and local roadways in Montgomery County.
 Data incorporates information from the Automated Crash Reporting System (ACRS), as well as information from Montgomery County Police, Gaithersburg Police, Rockville Police, and the Maryland-National Capital Park Police.

 Limitations of the data: information is based on preliminary reporting and may not be verified, data may change at a later date after further investigation.